 - To become an SAS member

-- To participate in our annual raffle or appeal
+- To participate in a raffle or appeal

 - To participate in community & events activities, e.g. runs, swims, marathons etc.